swiftlang/swift-evolution/proposals/0230-flatten-optional-try.md

 * There are **613** total instances of `try?` in the compatibility suite.
 The vast majority of those appear to use non-optional sub-expressions, and would be unaffected by this proposal.

 * There are **4** instances of `try? ... as?`.
-All four of them wrap the `try?` in parentheses to get the flattening behavior, and would be source-compatible either way.
+All four of them wrap the `try?` in parentheses to get the flattening behavior of `as?`, and would be source-compatible either way.
 They all look something like this:

     ```swift
     (try?
 JSONSerialization.jsonObject(with: $0)) as?
 NSDictionary